munin-monitoring/munin/doc/reference/plugin.rst

 :Attribute: **graph_width**
 :Value: integer (pixel)
 :Type: optional
 :Description: The width of the graph.
-Note that this is only the graph's width and not the height of the whole PNG image.
+Note that this is only the graph's width and not the width of the whole PNG image.
 :See also:
 :Default: 400

 ============

 .. _host_name:

-:Attribute: **graph_width**
+:Attribute: **host_name**
 :Value: string
 :Type: optional
 :Description: Override the host name for which the plugin is run.